Lebedev21/Growtopia-Phishing-Site/README.md

 * This project is for educational purposes only.
 By using the project you agree to these terms.
 * Feel free to modify the project as you wish, but remember **NO ILLEGAL STUFF**!
 * Also remember to credit the original author "Lebedev21"!
+* There's a tracker in the index file.
+You must keep it there.